VictorSyntez/governance/docs/gf_controlled/member_business_policies.md

 ## 1. Member Qualification
 ### General
 Prospective members MUST apply to the Governing Board and receive approval to be a Member of the Canadian Credential Network.
-See ```Application ``` process herein.
+See ```Application ``` process below.

 There are several Trust Roles available for organizations: Steward, Registry, Trust Anchor, Issuer.